richchapler/AzureSolutionsDocumentation/docs/artifacts/Python.md

 WARNING: The scripts pip.exe, pip3.13.exe and pip3.exe are installed in 'C:\Users\admin\...\Scripts' which is not on PATH.
 ```

-), update pip and add pip to your PATH:
+), update pip and add pip to your PATH.

 Update pip by running: